 Amounts Owed 30%

 A comparison will be made between your total outstanding credit available versus your actual balances.
 This is referred to as your credit utilization rate.
-Try to keep your balance overall and on each account under 30% credit utilization.
+Try to keep your balance, both overall and on each account, under 30% credit utilization.
 Try to keep the balances low even if you are paying them off every month.